When was the last time you wanted to start a conversation with someone but didn’t know how or what to say?

 Them: “Just to carry books to university and back.
 So I don’t take it very far”

 You: “I used to carry a rubbish old rucksack when I was at uni incase I left it anywhere by mistake” RELATE

 Them: “So are you at uni at the moment then?”

 You: “I wish.
 No I left a couple of years ago.
 I’m working down the road now” STATEMENT

 You get the point.
 This was how I started a conversation with someone ages ago.
 I met them waiting at a traffic light and we ended up on a date.
 You can see it didn’t involve saying anything extra special or amazingly exciting, just the ability to maintain a semi-interesting conversation.

 On other occasions, I’ve ended up in conversations with random people I’ve met on holiday or on the tube or bus in London (practically illegal in this city where the unwritten law is you can’t talk to strangers under any circumstances).
 I’ve made a bunch of friends through starting conversations and even some useful contacts.
 Just a couple of weeks ago, I met a couple of really cool guys who I got chatting to.
 We had some common interests, got on really well and all ended up on an epic night out together.

-In a future post, I’ll be talking about non-verbal communication which is important in being able to control the vibe of the conversation, how the other person feels about the interaction, and by extension, how they feel about you.
-You’ll be able to combine that with what I’ve talked about here to take your conversations to the next level.
+In a future post, I’ll be talking about non-verbal communication, using body language and vocal tonality, which is important in being able to control the vibe of the conversation, how the other person feels about the interaction, and by extension, how they feel about you.
+You’ll be able to combine that with what I’ve talked about here to take your interactions to the next level.